 Federal Pell Grant

 The Federal Pell Grant is awarded to eligible students who have not received a bachelor's degree and who have exceptionally high documented financial need.
-The Federal Pell Grant Processing Center calculates the student's eligibility from the Free Application for Federal Student Aid.
-Awards range from $400 to approximately $5,775.
 Eligible students are limited to a maximum of 12 full-time semesters in which to receive a Pell Grant.
 Awards are reduced for enrollment fewer than 12 credit hours per semester.
 Eligible students receive funds by credit to their university student account.

-To assist Pell Grant recipients with the purchase of books and supplies, Pell Grant funds are disbursed to qualified students approximately seven days prior to the start of classes each term.
 In cases where the Pell Grant disbursement is not sufficient to pay tuition and fee charges and allow for a refund for books, the student may submit a written request to the Financial Aid Office to have part of their Pell Grant payment refunded to them for books.
-Books must be purchased by the student from the bookstore of their choice.

 Federal Supplemental Educational Opportunity Grant (SEOG)